*This article was updated on 9 July 2020.

 Landed strata schemes are easier to manage as there are fewer services to manage as compared to condominiums and apartments.
 However, maintenance fees for landed strata schemes can be relatively more expensive as the amount of manpower required to manage and upkeep the common facilities (i.e. community parks, clubhouses, swimming pool, etc) are substantially larger compared to stratified properties.

-4. Are G&G communities actually safe?
+4. Are G&G communities really safe?
 Who is in charge of security?

 Many home buyers are attracted to the idea of gated and guarded communities which promises a lower crime rate.
 The thing to note is that these developments are only as safe as the guards that they hire.